voiceflow-gallagan/poc-voice-tester/README.md

 ## Features

-- Configure Voiceflow agent settings (API key and test agent phone number)
+- Configure Voiceflow test agent settings (API key, number ID, and target phone number)
 - Create and manage test scenarios with personas and goals
 - Run tests by making outbound calls to your voice agent
 - View test results and conversation history in real-time